-In October 2010, Motorola sent two letters to Microsoft, offering to license its portfolios of H.264 and 802.11 essential patent portfolios for a royalty rate of 2.25 percent "calculated based on the price of the end product (e.g., each Xbox 360 product) and not on component software (e.g., Windows Mobile software)."
-The offers were "subject to a grant back license under the [corresponding standards-essential] patents of Microsoft."
+In October 2010, Motorola sent two letters to Microsoft, offering to license its portfolios of H.264and 802.11-essential patent portfolios for a royalty rate of 2.25 percent "calculated based on the price of the end product (e.g., each Xbox 360 product) and not on component software (e.g., Windows Mobile software)."44 The offers were "subject to a grant back license under the [corresponding standardsessential] patents of Microsoft."45

-Rather than submitting a counter-offer, Microsoft filed suit against Motorola in Federal District Court in Washington in November 2010, contending that Motorola's 2.25 percent offer was not consistent with commitments made by Microsoft and its predecessors-in-interest to the relevant SSOs to make licenses for its essential patents available on RAND terms.
-Microsoft claimed both (a) that the royalty structure (a percentage-based royalty calculated on the end-product price) was inconsistent with RAND and (b) that the royalty rate that Motorola had offered was excessive and not RAND.
+Rather than submitting a counteroffer, Microsoft filed suit against Motorola in Federal District Court in Washington in November 2010, contending that Motorola's 2.25 percent offer was not consistent with commitments made by Motorola and its predecessors-in-interest to the relevant SSOs to make licenses for its essential patents available on RAND terms.
+Microsoft claimed both (1) that the royalty structure (a percentage-based royalty calculated on the end-product price) was inconsistent with RAND and (2) that the royalty rate that Motorola had offered was excessive and not RAND.

 Motorola subsequently sued Microsoft for infringement of a number of its H.264- and 802.11-related patents by a number of Microsoft products, notably various versions of Microsoft's Xbox video game console and certain accessories used with the Xbox.
-Motorola also brought a Section 337 action against Microsoft before the International Trade Commission, seeking to exclude Microsoft from importing infringing products into the United States.
+Motorola also brought a section 337 action against Microsoft before the International Trade Commission, seeking to exclude Microsoft from importing infringing products into the United States.46

-Google subsequently acquired the "Motorola Mobility" business of Motorola, including the relevant patent portfolio (of more than 17,000 patents), in May 2012 for \$12.5 billion in a deal originally announced in August 2011.
-In a deal announced in January 1014, Google subsequently sold the Motorola handset business to Lenovo for \$2.91 billion, while retaining the patents it had acquired.
+Google subsequently acquired the "Motorola Mobility" business of Motorola, including the relevant patent portfolio (of more than 17,000 patents), in May 2012 for \$12.5 billion in a deal originally announced in August 2011.47 In a deal announced in January 2014, Google subsequently sold the Motorola handset business to Lenovo for \$2.91 billion, while retaining the patents it had acquired.48

-b.
-Summary and Analysis of Judge Robart's Decision
+IV.
+B. Summary and Analysis of Judge Robart's Decision